PanagiotisP/panagiotisp.github.io/_pages/about.md

   - /about.html
 ---

-My name is Panagiotis and I aspire to entering a PhD program in the field of computer vision / machine learning.
+My name is Panagiotis and I aspire to work in the AR/VR area as a researcher/R&D engineer.
+I am currently working as an R&D engineer at the CVRL, FORTH, while actively seeking for a PhD position.

-I recently graduated from the School of Electrical and Computer Engineering in the [National Technical University of Athens](http://ece.ntua.gr/) where I completed my master's thesis under the supervision of professor [Petros Maragos](http://cvsp.cs.ntua.gr/maragos/).
+I graduated from the School of Electrical and Computer Engineering in the [National Technical University of Athens](http://ece.ntua.gr/) where I completed my master's thesis under the supervision of professor [Petros Maragos](http://cvsp.cs.ntua.gr/maragos/).

 ## News